 Once we are clear of Tucson, we fly through some very rough air while the cabin crew try to serve beverages – it never fails!
 The captain takes the aircraft to a lower flight level, which smooths things out considerably.
 I watch a movie using my iPad and Wi-if through the Gogo inflight network for free: “Pirates of the Caribbean- Dead Men Don’t Tell” – the first movie I’ve watched all the way through for probably a decade!

 Orion constellation and the Crescent Moon are visible off the wing to the west during the last hour of the flight.
 Once we land in Seatac, the fun begins.
-My big bag is checked through to Victoria, so it doesn’t appear on the carousel, so I go to the Delta Baggage office nearby.
+My big bag is checked through to Victoria, so it doesn’t appear on the carousel.
+I go to the nearby Delta Baggage office.
 Thank goodness a woman is still there despite it being after midnight.
 She advises me to go upstairs right away in order to arrange for an overnight hotel with the Delta agents before they go home.
 There are no agents to help me upstairs, so I return to the baggage office, and I try calling the Delta Customer Assistance number, but nobody answers – so much for customer service!

 The baggage clerk indicates this is not something she normally does, but she makes a call and has someone walk her through issuing me a hotel coupon for the Red Lion Inn in nearby Renton.
 By that time, her co-worker in the back has located my bag and puts it on the nearby carousel for me to pick up as I go to the hotel shuttle area.
-I manage to squeeze into the last seat in the shuttle that is about to leave with my fellow wayward Delta passengers, taking us on a 20-minute drive from the airport..
+I manage to squeeze into the last seat in the shuttle that is about to leave with my fellow wayward Delta passengers, taking us on a 20-minute drive from the airport.
 The night clerk at the hotel slowly checks all of us in.
 The hotel is no great shakes, but it is clean, and after turning the heat up and having a quick shower, the bed feels good!

 Feb 24, 2018 Saturday – Seattle to Victoria

 I’m booked on a 1:05PM flight to Victoria, so I can sleep in before going downstairs for breakfast.
 There is a buffet, but I prefer to have a vegetarian omelette along with the rather mediocre coffee.
 I check my Starbucks app, but there isn’t one close by and I don’t see any other coffee shops in the mall the hotel is located in, so no cappuccino for me this morning!
-I take the 9:30AM shuttle back to Seatac airport, since the hotel isn’t running any more shuttles after that until this afternoon.
+I take the 9:30AM shuttle back to Seatac airport, since the hotel isn’t running any more shuttles after that until the afternoon.

 I have to clear security without the TSA Pre-clearance I usually have on my boarding pass, however I have lots of time, and the procedure isn’t too stressful.
 The flight leaves on time and I’m back in Victoria airport an hour later.
 My bag appears on the carousel, I clear Canadian customs and immigration in under a minute and take a shuttle back to town.
 They drop me off a few blocks from home, so I walk home and I’m greeted at the door by the dogs.
 I make myself a cappuccino before unpacking.
 My daily routine resumes tomorrow!